 Maureen Johnston of SCOTUSblog highlighted the appeal as petition of the day on October 3:

 Issue: (1) Whether the First Amendment or Jones v.
 Wolf requires courts to enforce express trusts recited in general-church governing documents (as some jurisdictions hold), or whether such a trust is enforceable only when it would otherwise comply with state law (as others hold); (2) whether retroactive application of the neutral-principles approach infringes free-exercise rights; and (3) whether the neutral-principles approach endorsed in Jones remains a constitutionally viable means of resolving church-property disputes, especially in light of Hosanna-Tabor v.
 EEOC.

-TLC will post any response by the Episcopal Church’s diocese of Fort Worth when it is available.
+TLC will publish a response from the Episcopal Church’s Diocese of Fort Worth when it is available.